Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 Organizations thinking about some version of dynamic work need to think about how to solve that problem.
 At Okta, our dynamic work framework is intended to eliminate that.
 It comes down to every employee and every partner feeling equitable value, equitable contribution, and equitable access to information, leadership, mentoring, coaching and advancement opportunities.

 Q. We’ve seen these types of inequities with remote learning for school-age kids.
-How do we improve things and ensure equity?
+How do we improve things and ensure equity when it comes to workplace technology trends?

 A. Technology isn’t necessarily a solution.
 It’s an enabler for solving a problem.
 From an app perspective, start with the problem statement and then figure out what features you need to solve that, keeping in mind the user’s perspective.